HPlan 2026:

 • Do you want to join our team of reviewers?
 (Maybe even next year?)
 Please reach out to us!

-• We have a mailing list (via google groups) for hierarchical planning with currently approx. 70 subscribers.
+• We have a mailing list (via google groups) for hierarchical planning with currently over 90 subscribers.
 The list is almost zero traffic (in some years it is literally zero), moderated, and only allows mails related to hierarchical planning!
 Interested?
 Drop Pascal an email.